When to visit

 On the way back, you could take the Kayenta Trail , which is close to Lower Emerald Trail and leads to the next shuttle stop.
 This trail offers a superb view of the canyon and the banks of the Virgin River below.

-Length (round-trip): Variable
+Distance (round-trip): Variable

-Duration (round-trip): Variable
+Time (round-trip): Variable

 Level: Easy to intermediate